Abigail Kirkpatrick of Marion High School - Winner of 2021 Congressional Art Competition

-This contest is a great way for students in our community to show their impressive artistic talents.
-I am pleased to invite all high school students from my district to participate in the local competition and am excited to have the artwork of South Texas in our Capitol.
+I encourage all high school students from my district to participate in the local competition and am excited to share the artwork of South Texas in our Capitol.

 For entry guidelines, please click here.
 Student information and the release form can be found here.